Generation of massively entangled bright states of light during harmonic generation in resonant media: Results and Discussion

 Examples of quantum states of light that can be created this way are shown in Fig.3, for two resonant windows and hence two terms in the sum.
 For simplicity of visual presentation, we assume that only two harmonics, the third (n=3) and the fifth (n=5), are efficiently generated, so that the entangled wavefunction contains only two terms in each product state,

 This constraint is only used for simplicity of visualizing the overall quantum state of light.
-Note that $\alpha_n$ and $\Phi$ are fully controlled by the parameters of the driving laser pulse and the parameters of the cavity.
+Note that $\alpha_n$, $C_{1,2}$ and $\Phi$ are fully controlled by the parameters of the driving laser pulse and the medium.